 An eLearning storyboard is a tool to communicate ideas visually.
 Stay focused on simple, clear communication.

-As working Instructional Designers, the literal answer to the above question is obvious.
+The literal answer to that question is obvious.
 But the literal answer is often the root cause of apprehension.
-That’s why we need to refine the answer to that question.
+That’s why we need a refined definition for a storyboard.

 What is a storyboard?
 It’s a tool to communicate.

 A storyboard is used to communicate ideas visually.

 Learning experience design is, at its core, a process—a process designed to serve the learner.
 As part of that process, you need to communicate ideas about how a course will appear, function, and interact with the learner.

 Communication is often directed to stakeholders, clients, SMEs, eLearning developers, and other IDs on your team.